TomPace101/nanopore_diffusion/notes.md

 # Code/Misc

+_FEATURE_ custom code modules

+The modules become file dependencies, so ModelParameters needs to know about this.

+Each module will be loaded during solver init, then have an initialization function called.
+(This should be a standard name, like `initialize_module_globals`.)
+This function accepts a dictionary, and sets global module variables.

+Now, appropriate functions within the module can be called with standard arguments.
+That means we need to know those function names, associated with the location where they will be called, so we know what arguments they should accept.

+So we have a list of particular customizations we are allowed:
+  - reaction rate functions
+  - data extraction functions
+  - solver customization?

+We need to know which modules are which.
+And, maybe I want more than one such module loaded.
+For example, for data extractions.
+That way the customization modules can be reusable.

+_FEATURE_ customization functions called within solver init.
+For example, this could be a way to do boundary conditions that require expressions.

 _FEATURE_ parametric definition of mesh locations
-It would be nice if we could map strings to coordinates of specific locations in the mesh.
-For example, it would be good if we could get the X#, Y#, and Z# values that come from the gmsh template, and allow for generation of other ones as well.
-Maybe we could get gmsh to write a YAML file with those values?

-The catch is that this creates one file per mesh, rather than a multi-doc yaml file.
-Lots of small files.
-Admittedly, there's already one .geo file per mesh, and one msh file, and 3 xml files.

-There is also some awkwardness in that buildgeom needs to put the location of this file into the .geo file.
+There is some awkwardness in that buildgeom needs to put the location of this file into the .geo file.
 So both buildgeom and geom_mk_mesh have to calculate the location.
 This also makes the .geo file machine-dependent.
 If you switch to a different computer or move the whole project,